kyamagu/mexopencv/README.markdown

  2. The mex compiler is correct.
 In Windows 64-bit environment, only Windows SDK compiler is supported.
+Check http://www.mathworks.com/support/sysreq/previous_releases.html Choose the supported compiler with `mex -setup` command within Matlab.
-Check http://www.mathworks.com/support/sysreq/previous_releases.html If you build mex files with a wrong compiler, first clean up files with `mexopencv.make('clean')` and build again.
+    If you build mex files with a wrong compiler, first clean up files with `mexopencv.make('clean')` and build again.

 If you still see the `Invalid MEX file` and you are using the manually built OpenCV dll's, check if you use the consistent `_SECURE_SCL` flag.
-The current version of `mexopencv.make` script adds `_SECURE_SCL=1` flag in the build command and so that the built mex files are compatible with the OpenCV binary distribution.
+The current version of `mexopencv.make` script adds `_SECURE_SCL=1` flag in the build command so that the built mex files are compatible with the OpenCV binary distribution.
 If you manually built OpenCV with different `_SECURE_SCL` flag, edit `mexopencv.make` file and change the flag to use the consistent value.